 In this post, you will learn how to choose and connect with a good Tibetan owned travel agency.

-As you may know, travel in the Tibetan Autonomous Region, the “T.A.R.” region that includes Lhasa, Everest and Mt.
-Kailash, requires that you be accompanied by a guide through a registered agency for each day of your trip, and also by a driver for all the days when you venture outside of Lhasa.
+As you may know, travel in the Tibetan Autonomous Region — the “T.A.R.” region that includes Lhasa, Everest and Mt.
+Kailash — requires that you be accompanied by a guide through a registered agency for each day of your trip.
+You also require a driver for all the days when you venture outside of Lhasa.

 Even in the non T.A.R. regions of Kham and Amdo, where it is not required that you travel with a guide, it is advisable to hire one.
 These regions are not set up for backpackers the way that many of us are familiar with.